Darionas/faq-accordion-card/README.md

 ## My process

 * Set HTML layout:
-  * create flexbox to contain all image elements on the left side and accordion card on the right side.
 * Create CSS external file to set style for HTML layout:
   * Choose to use responsive web design:
-    * include meta viewport element in my web page.
+    * use grid layout module:
+      * to create mobile layout first
+      * to create desktop layout.
-    * use rem css unit for all HTML elements.
+    * use rem, vw css units for HTML elements to make them responsive.
-    * use media queries to set breakpoint for mobile devices.
+    * use media queries to set breakpoint for desktop devices.
   * Use css techniques to center vertically or horizontally.
-  * Use overflow property to hide some image elements parts, which are over the container.
+  * Use overflow property to hide some image elements parts, which are outside of the container.
   * Use z-index property to front one of overlap elements.
   * Use transition property which allows to change property values smoothly, over a given duration
 * Create external JavaScript file: